aurelia/aurelia.github.io-old/docs/api/validation/index.md

   * `regex: RegExp` - No description available

+* `max(value: number): FluentRuleCustomizer` - Applies the &quot;max&quot; NUMBER validation rule to the property.
+Value must be less than or equal to the specified constraint. null and undefined values are considered valid.
+  * `value: number` - No description available

 * `maxItems(count: number): FluentRuleCustomizer` - Applies the &quot;maxItems&quot; ARRAY validation rule to the property. null and undefined values are considered valid.
   * `count: number` - No description available